timescale/docs/mst/migrate-to-mst.md

 # Migrate the entire database to Managed Service for TimescaleDB

-You can migrate your data from self-hosted TimescaleDB to Managed Service for TimescaleDB and use exclusive features, including separate scaling for compute and storage requirements, first-class multi-node support, and more.
+You can migrate your data from self-hosted TimescaleDB to Managed Service for TimescaleDB and automate most of your most common operational tasks.

 Managed Service for TimescaleDB creates a database named `defaultdb` and a default user account named `tsdbadmin`.
 You can use the Web console to create additional users and databases using the `Users` and `Databases` tabs.

-You can switch between different plan sizes in Managed Service for TimescaleDB but for the duration of the dumping process choose a plan size that is large enough for the task.
-This allows you to limit the downtime during the migration process and have a sufficiently powerful TimescaleDB plan.
+You can switch between different plan sizes in Managed Service for TimescaleDB, However, during the dumping process choose a plan size that has the same storage size or slightly larger than the currently allocated plan.
+This allows you to limit the downtime during the migration process and have a sufficiently powerful TimescaleDB plan..

 <highlight type="warning">
 Depending on your database size and network speed, migration can take a very